Protect, use and exploit

-IPTogether Limited is a consultancy service providing an array of services in the area of intellectual property law.
+IPTogether Limited is a consultancy practice providing an array of services in the area of intellectual property law.
 This includes in the areas of patents, trade marks, copyright, design and domain names.

-We leverage expertise to offer cutting edge entrepreneurial resolutions bespoke to each client’s specific IP needs.
+We leverage expertise to offer cutting edge entrepreneurial solutions bespoke to each client’s specific IP needs.
 We help clients achieve cost-effective and business aligned goals with respect to IP protection.

-We are unique in the UK IP world in offering an Entrepreneurial and Collaborative approach to resolving IP challenges, yielding far better results you will see.
+We are unique in the UK IP world in offering an entrepreneurial and collaborative approach to resolving IP challenges, yielding far better results for you.

 Our clients include start-ups, entrepreneurs, sole traders, individuals and enterprises.